OWASP/owasp-mastg/demos/ios/MASVS-CODE/MASTG-DEMO-0023/MASTG-DEMO-0023.md

 ### Steps

-Execute `cdxgen` in the root directory of the Xcode project.
+Execute @MASTG-TOOL-0119 in the root directory of the Xcode project.

 {{ run.sh }}

-This will create a SBOM file that can be uploaded to @MASTG-TOOL-0117 by following @MASTG-TECH-0112.
+This will create a SBOM file that can be uploaded to @MASTG-TOOL-0117 by following @MASTG-TECH-0113.

 ### Observation